black-gato/linked-references.nvim/README.md

 ### Task List

-- [x] got it linking to other markdown files
+- [x] Get it linking to other markdown files
 - [x] Need to make sure that all links can be referenced
-- [x] auto complete for tags and pages
-- [x] Make file read-only
+- [ ] Make file read-only
   - [ ] handle errors
 - [ ] Support Indent level note
 - [ ] Make it into an actual plugin
+- [ ] Add the quick list as an option
+- [ ] Write

 ### Setup

-Requires: ripgrep, yq, find, telescope neovim .0.9.0 obsidian.nvm or a markdown note taking system that uses frontmatter If you use Lazy.nvim as your plugin manager:
+Requires: ripgrep, yq, find, telescope neovim .0.9.0 obsidian.nvm or a markdown note taking system that uses frontmatter: currently it is only setup to be used for me but as time goes on I want to expand flexability
+If you use Lazy.nvim as your plugin manager:

 ```{